 Below, I’ve added in a bit about my own experience on how to financially prepare for having a baby, hyperlinked related articles where I could, and even sourced some great material from other places around the web so you don’t have to do the searching.

-I listed this one first because navigating health insurance to me was THE MOST SCARY aspect of financially planning for a baby.
+I listed this one first because navigating health insurance (at least to me was THE MOST SCARY aspect of financially planning for a baby.

 Knowing how much it stressed me out, my husband graciously agreed that since I was doing the physical work of carrying and birthing our baby, his part would be navigating the insurance.
-And this was a big job — you go to your OB’s office 10+ times in a nine-month span.
+And this was a big job — you go to your OB’s office 10+ times in nine months.
 And you bet you get a bill after all of them.